Gild Merchant

 Gild Merchants or Guild Merchants were local merchant guilds in medieval England and Ireland.
 They acted as both a guild and a form of local government.

 Rules established by merchant guilds were often incorporated into the municipal charters granted to market towns, with incorporated societies of merchants in each town or city holding exclusive rights of doing business there.
 In many cases they became the governing body of a town.

-They were brought in by the Norman Conquest.
-London also did not have a Gild Merchant as the whole civic body as the London Guilds collectively organised, regulated and protected trade within the City.
+History

+Gilds Merchant seem to have been an innovation from the Norman Conquest with the first positive mention of a merchant guild was in Canterbury when Anselm was Archbishop between 1093 and 1109.
+In the twelfth century many important English towns started getting Gild charters allowing guilds to enforce guild regulations through the law and this municipal self government invited contemporary comparisons with medieval communes.
+Of the one hundred and sixty towns represented in the parliaments of Edward I at least ninety-two had a gild merchant meant that historians concluded a guild merchants were found in every large town, including some little bigger than villages.

+Guild merchants received their death-blow by the statute of Edward III which in 1335 allowed foreign merchants to trade freely in England.